curv3d/curv/docs/geometry/Programming.md

 across some or all of its extension.
 Which classes of degenerate shapes that we actually support is an open question.
 We use 64 bit IEEE floats for geometry computations, so shapes could become degenerate as a result of floating point underflow.
-This suggests that the FG geometry engine should be very tolerant of degeneracy.
+This suggests that the FG geometry engine should be tolerant of degeneracy.

+(In OpenSCAD, a mesh computation with valid inputs can produce a non-manifold output, even though CGAL is being used throughout.
+And then you get CGAL exceptions.
+It's the same for all other mesh libraries.
+How hard is it to make FG robust against this kind of problem?)

 ### Rationale
 Why do we need to specify a bounding box?